awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-multiplexprogramchanneldestinationsettings.md

 ## Properties<a name="aws-properties-medialive-channel-multiplexprogramchanneldestinationsettings-properties"></a>

 `MultiplexId`  <a name="cfn-medialive-channel-multiplexprogramchanneldestinationsettings-multiplexid"></a>
 The ID of the Multiplex that the encoder is providing output to\.
-You do not need to specify the individual inputs to the Multiplex; MediaLive will handle the connection of the two MediaLive pipelines to the two Multiplex instances\.
-The Multiplex must be in the same region as the Channel\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)